physical-computation/sunflower-toolchain/README.md

 + Due to some bugs in the `binutils` documentation `texinfo` files, which are caught by newer versions of `makeinfo`, you must make sure that your version of `makeinfo` is older than 5.0 (or you can temporarily make `makeinfo` unexecutable so that the build skips generating the man pages).

-+ Next, type `make cross-all` (see note below!) from the root of the installation (the directory containing this `README.md` file).
++ Next, type `make cross-superH` or `make cross-riscv` to build the SuperH or RISC-V cross-compilers (or `make cross-all` to build all the supported cross-compilers) from the root of the installation (the directory containing this `README.md` file).
 That will start the process of configuring the aforementioned distributions to build the binary utilities, cross-compilers, and embedded C libraries, for all the supported architectures.
 See the `Makefile` for the build targets to build just one of the cross-compilers.

 + On Mac OS 10.5 and older versions of macOS, you may need to do `make cross-all CFLAGS=-Os` instead of just `make cross-all` to prevent the build of the cross-compiler from generating `.dylib` debugging symbol files, which currently causes many problems with `autoconf` related tools.